Creag Dhubh Hill Race

 Practical information

-The games arena is on the south side of the village at The Eilan.
-There is free parking adjacent to the arena.
-Ticket prices listed are Adults £10, Children £5, Seniors £5 and Family Ticket £25; tickets can be bought at the gates by cash or credit card.
-Track, field and heavy events are conducted with a Scottish Athletics permit under UK Athletics rules.
-Entries for dancing, piping, the hill race and other events are handled through the organisers with online entry options and published entry forms.
+There is free parking next to the arena.
+Admission prices listed are: Adults £10, Children £5, Seniors £5 and Family Ticket £25; tickets are available at the gates by card or cash.
+Event entries for dancing and the hill race are accepted online through the usual Highland Games entry systems.
 Visit the organization's website for the most recent information.

 Race information